mikhalev-im/chat/Readme.md

-Chat app using Koa, Socket.io and Angular2
+Chat app using Koa, Socket.io, React, Redux, Webpack

 User stories:
   - User can visit homepage and see login/register form